Human trafficking in Mexico: Sexual assault

 During the Central American civil wars throughout the 1980s, widespread sexual assaults of indigenous women were carried out, contributing greatly to the creation of the Mexican sex trafficking industry.
-Both policy and army personnel raped and assaulted several thousand poor, generally rural women during the El Salvadorean and Nicaraguan civil wars.
+Both police and army personnel raped and assaulted several thousand poor, generally rural women during the El Salvadorean and Nicaraguan civil wars.
 Many of these women were shamed by their communities and families and chose to migrate to Mexico, leading to a boom in sex trafficking.
 As of 2014, this pattern of marginalization through sexual assault was still widespread.

 The effect of conflict and ensuing assault on the development of the sex trade is domestic to Mexico as well as foreign.
-Internal conflict between organized crime and police forces and the military have historically lead to unusually high levels of instability in some areas of Mexico, most notably in the case of the Chiapas Conflict.
-Similarly to the Central American civil wars, the sexual violence that accompanied this conflict drove many shunned women to turn to sex work and helped jump start the sex trade in those regions of Mexico.
+Internal conflict between organized crime and police forces and the military has historically led to unusually high levels of instability in some areas of Mexico, most notably in the case of the Chiapas Conflict.
+Similarly to the Central American civil wars, the sexual violence that accompanied this conflict drove many shunned women to turn to sex work and helped jump-start the sex trade in those regions of Mexico.

 Anti-trafficking laws and policies

 Mexico ratified the United Nations Convention Against Transnational Organized Crime (or Palermo Convention) on April 11, 2003.
 The Convention includes a "Protocol Against the Smuggling of Migrants by Land, Sea, and Air" and a "Protocol to Suppress, Prevent, and Punish Trafficking in Persons, Especially Women and Children".
 The Congress of Mexico passed a law on human trafficking in 2007 after which the Federal District and all of the states passed anti-trafficking measures themselves.
 In an attempt to harmonize the varied penal codes on the subject of human trafficking, the government passed a new anti-trafficking law in 2012 that criminalized all participants in the act of trafficking (including consumers) and unified local laws.
 The law was further reformed in 2014.
-In an effort to address the demand for forced labor, the Secretary of Labor and Social Welfare developed a series of workshops and trainings in 2010 to prevent child labor and trafficking for forced labor.
-It included media materials that explain how labor recruiting agents can deceive individuals in order to recruit them for forced labor.
-However, while Mexican officials recognize human trafficking as a serious problem, NGOs and government representatives report that some local officials tolerate and are sometimes complicit in trafficking, impeding implementation of anti-trafficking statutes.
-Mexico has publicly endorsed the United Nations Office on Drugs and Crime’s Blue Heart Campaign against Human Trafficking, becoming the first country in Latin America to do so.
+To address the demand for forced labor, the Secretary of Labor and Social Welfare developed a series of workshops and training in 2010 to prevent child labor and trafficking for forced labor.
+It included media materials that explain how labor recruiting agents can deceive individuals to recruit them for forced labor.
+However, while Mexican officials recognize human trafficking as a serious problem, NGOs and government representatives report that some local officials tolerate and are sometimes complicit in trafficking, impeding the implementation of anti-trafficking statutes.
+Mexico has publicly endorsed the United Nations Office on Drugs and Crime's Blue Heart Campaign against Human Trafficking, becoming the first country in Latin America to do so.